zlatko-ms/envarfiles/README.md

-# varfiletoenv
+# Env Var Files

-The action imports variables defeined in files (plain text, json ) into the GitHub workflow env variable set.
+The action imports variables defeined in files (plain text, json, yaml) into the GitHub workflow env variable set.

 It provides the following benefits :